Ekara

 Ekara is a small village in Hajipur Tehsil/Block in Vaishali District in Indian state of Bihar, India.
 It comes under Ekara Panchayat.
 It belongs to Tirhut Division.
 It is located 9 km towards North from District headquarters Hajipur.
 As per 2009 stats, Thathan Buzurg is the gram panchayat of Ekara village.
-And 23 km from State capital Patna.
-Sonpur, Hajipur, Lalganj are the nearby Cities to Ekara.
-This Place is in the border of the Vaishali District and Saran District.
-Saran District Sonpur is west towards this place.
-Also it is in the Border of other district Patna.
+It is about 23 km from the state capital Patna.
+Sonpur, Hajipur, Lalganj are the nearby cities to Ekara.

 Geography

 The total geographical area of Ekara village is 38 hectares.
 Ekara has a total population of 878 peoples.
 There are about 140 houses in Ekara village.
 Hajipur is the nearest town to Ekara which is approximately 9 km away.

 Demography

 Ekara local Language is Maithili.
 According to Census 2011 information the location code or village code of Ekara village is 235643.
 Ekara village total population is 878 and number of houses are 140.
 Female Population is 46.8%. village total literacy rate is 62.2% and the female literacy rate is 24.5%.
 Scheduled Tribes population is 0.0% and Scheduled Caste population is 25.9%.